 Of the habitable earth?

 Having seen the fate that awaits those who seek initiation with impure minds and desires, let us now turn to the Greek philosopher, Pythagoras, whose life and teachings proclaim him as one of the greatest initiates ever to have blessed this world with his holy presence.
 You can read more about this peer among Sages in the afterword to this article in the sidebar on your right.
 He too, had to acquire the knowledge that would enable him to learn the answers to the questions Taliesin poses—and many more—during an arduous novitiate which lasted more than 20 years.
-Where is the occult school or order that demands an equal length of training and comparable discipline of its members today with the sole exception of the order mentioned in The Golden Star.
+We know of no mystery school or occult order that demands an equal length of training and comparable discipline of its members today with the sole exception of the order mentioned in The Golden Star.
 For this reason it should not surprise us that the modern 'initiate' cannot make head nor tail of such enigmatical questions.
 How little present-day occultists know of the Mysteries they purport to teach is evident from the fact that, to the best of our knowledge, the verses we have quoted form no part of the curriculum of any modern occult order or group, with the notable exception, referred to earlier.